 - The security measures you have: You can sometimes get a discount if you have an alarm or high security locks fitted to your property.

 - The age of your property: If your property is very old this can make your cover more costly.

 - The excess you choose: This is the amount you have to contribute if you need to make a claim.
 If you increase the excess, your premium will usually be cheaper, but it’ll be more expensive if you need to claim for something.

-There are plenty of insurers who offer home insurance in Ireland, but to save time you could use a broker to help you compare quotes.
+There are plenty of insurers who offer home insurance in Ireland, but you could use a broker to help you compare quotes to save time.
 Some home insurance brokers you could try include:

 To get the best deal, try to use more than one broker.
 That way, you can be confident you’re not missing out on the cheapest home insurance quote.

 To get the right cover for the cheapest possible price, follow these three steps:

 - Work out what cover you need by considering the value of your home and belongings, and the extras that matter to you.

 - Decide what excess you can afford and weigh this up against the cost of the policy.
 Paying a bit more now could save you money if you had to claim.